ihmcrobotics/ihmc-build/README.md

 # When building from this directory, set how many directories
 # to go up and do a search for more builds to include.
-depthFromWorkspaceDirectory = 0
+compositeSearchHeight = 0

 # When another build is searching for builds to include,
-# tell it to leave you out.
+# tell it to leave this entire project group out.
 excludeFromCompositeBuild = false
 ```